 Florida previously denied recognition to same-sex marriages due to statutory and State

 Constitutional provisions, but began recognizing same-sex marriages on January 5,

 2015.
 See Program Operations Manual System (POMS) GN 00210.003(A); POMS PR 05825.011.
 Additionally, on June 26, 2015, the U.S. Supreme Court held that same-sex couples

 may exercise the fundamental right to marry under the United States Constitution.

-to the extent they exclude same-sex couples from civil marriage on the same terms
+that they exclude same-sex couples from civil marriage on the same terms and conditions

-and conditions as opposite-sex couples.
-Id.
-135 S. Ct. at 2605.
-The Court also reasoned that having required all States to marry
+as opposite-sex couples.
+Id. at 2605.
+The Court also reasoned that having required all States to allow same-sex

 there is no lawful basis for a State to refuse to recognize a lawful same-sex marriage